Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 View world-famous paintings by El Greco, Goya, and Velázquez, and much. much more, at the magnificent Museo del Prado.

 Toledo is surrounded on three sides by the Río Tajo, which has cut a deep gorge out of the encircling mountains.
 Christianity, Judaism and Islam coexist on the tiny streets of this ancient city, which was once the capital of Spain.
 Indeed, the entire panorama of Spanish history is embodied in its churches, synagogues, Moorish mosques and fortifications.

 Visit one of the most impressive Spanish cathedrals, completed in 1492, after nearly 300 years.
 Its treasury contains an impressive display of gold and silver vessels and alabaster sculpture.

 Visit the Church of St. Thomas to view El Greco's Burial of the Count of Orgaz, a fresco commissioned in honor of a Spanish nobleman who was known for his generosity and charitable deeds.

 Enjoy a visit to one of the city's two remaining medieval synagogues.

 Set out for the the wooded slopes of Mt.
 Abantos, watershed of the Guadarrama River, where Spanish royalty retreated from the summer heat and from the bustle of the capital city.

-Travel to the religious retreat of King Philip II, El Escorial, where he and other Spanish kings lie buried.
-On a guided tour, see the Royal Pantheon and Crypt of the Royal Children, the apartments of King Philip, and the basilica with Titian's fresco of St. Lawrence's martyrdom, as well as the lavish library which contains 40,000 rare manuscripts, including St. Teresa of Avila's diary.
+At the palatial religious retreat of King Philip II, El Escorial, you will see the Royal Pantheon where the kings are buried, the Crypt of the Royal Children, the Apartments of King Philip, the Basilica with Titian's fresco depicting the martyrdom of St. Lawrence, and the lavish library, which contains 40,000 rare manuscripts, including the diary of St. Teresa of Avila.